-The Archers House which dates from the middle of the 16th century is located in Dom Morice paved street in surroundings of beautiful architecture dating from the 15th to the 17th century.
-Next to the Archers House is an old shop with a stall made of stone and likely to be Quimperlé’s oldest house.
-The Archers House hosts exhibitions for the town of Quimperlé.
+The Archers House dates back to the the middle of the 16th century.
+This listed Historic Monument is located in the paved street Dom Morice and hosts exhibitions for the town of Quimperlé.
+Next to the Archers House is an olde-worlde shop with a stall made of stone, no doubt Quimperlé’s oldest house.

-Notre-Dame de l'Assomption's Church (Our Lady of the Assumption's Church - Classified as Historical Monument)
+Our Lady of the Assumption's Church (Classified as Historical Monument)

-Perched on the hill of Saint-Michel it dominates the whole of Quimperlé.
-This gothic church was built in two parts.
-In 1373 part of the church was left in ruins by Du Guesclin.
-The nave and the choir (especially the beautiful north facing porch) which respectively date from the 13th and the 15th centuries were rebuilt at the beginning of the 15th century in a flamboyant gothic style.
-The church keeps the oldest dated sculpted beams in Brittany (1430) and rich statuary.
+This listed Historic Monument is perched on the hill of Saint-Michel overlooking the whole of Quimperlé.
+This Gothic Church was built in two stages, in the 13th and 15th centuries.
+In 1373 part of the Church was destroyed by Du Guesclin.
+The Church houses the oldest dated sculpted beams in Brittany (1430) and a rich statuary.

 The Ursulines Chapel (Listed on the Historical Monuments inventory)

-This Jesuit with a baroque style chapel which was part of a convent dating 17th century possesses a magnificent roof gilded with gold leaves.
+This Jesuit cum baroque-style chapel which was part of a 17th century convent boasts a magnificent roof gilded with gold leaves.
 The Chapel hosts exhibitions for the town of Quimperlé.
-Do not miss the panoramic view of Quimperlé accessible via the Bel Air park.
+Don’t miss the panoramic view of Quimperlé from Bel Air park.

 The Frémeur Hospital and Saint-Eutrope's Chapel (Classified as Historical Monuments)

-This exceptional Breton monument is the last medieval hospital of the West.
-A farmhouse and a chapel dating from the 14th century make up this building.
-The name “Frémeur” originates from the Breton word “frout-meur” which means big stream.
+This impressive Breton monument and listed Historic Monument is the last medieval hospital in the west.
+The building is comprised of a farmhouse and a 14th century chapel.
+The name "Frémeur" originates from the Breton word "froutmeur" which means big stream.
 Only the outside can be visited.

 A different kind of visit